Training-and-Development-SRE/objectOrientedProgramming/README.md

 MathDojo.py -- practice with advanced parameters
-call.py -- practice defining complementary classes / sorting with a compare function _.py -- recreates basic functionality for javascript _ library (practice with classes and lambda)
+call.py -- practice defining complementary classes / sorting with a compare function _.py -- recreates basic functionality for javascript _ library (practice with classes and lambda) /store -- practice handling different classes in a more modular fashion